iKAN2025/student/_posts/2023-08-27-reviewticket.md

 .5 point: Have code cells in a notebook which shows the corrections made to the first three code cells in the 1.4 correcting errors page (Correcting Errors Hack) Added a form for challenge.
 <p> </p>

-3.9/4 Good job on going above and beyond.
+3.8/4 Good job on going above and beyond.utterances not working